chee154/ml-Py-used_cars/README.md

 # ml-Py-used_cars
-classification and regression modeling on used cars in the US
+Building classification Ensemble Models on used cars in the US.